 Quick Silver Azad

-Master of disguises
+Master of Disguises

 — richa anirudh (@richaanirudh) February 8, 2017

 On February 27, 1931, Azad was with Sukhdev at Allahabad’s Alfred Park where they were set to meet an accomplice but an informer got the wind of the plan and informed the police.
-Hugely outnumbered by police, Azad suffered a bullet injuy in the ensuing cross-fire.
+Hugely outnumbered by police, Azad suffered a bullet injury in the ensuing cross-fire.

 Azad forced Sukhdev to escape the spot so at least one of them survives to serve the nation.
-Being a master marksman, he shot down three British cops but after a long shoot out, he was left with only one bullet.
-Remaining true to his vow that he will never be captured, Azad shot himself dead.
+Being a master marksman, he shot down three British cops, but after a long shoot out, he was left with only one bullet.
+Remaining true to his vow to not be captured by the British, Azad shot himself dead.